sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 * A developer can publish a new minor patch release preceding the major release and Sparkle will prefer to install the latest minor release available.
 For example, if 2.0 is marked as a major release (with `sparkle:minimumAutoupdateVersion` set to 2.0), but 1.9.4 is available then 1.9.4 will be offered first.
 * A user can choose to skip out of future update alerts to a major upgrade.
 For example, if 2.0 is a major release offered and the user is on 1.9.4, they can choose to skip 2.0 and its future minor updates (eg 2.1).
 The user can later undo this if they check for updates manually.

-New to Sparkle 2.1 (in beta), a developer can publish a new update specifying `sparkle:ignoreSkippedUpgradesBelowVersion` to ignore skipped upgrades below a specific version.
+From Sparkle 2.1 onwards, a developer can publish a new update specifying `sparkle:ignoreSkippedUpgradesBelowVersion` to ignore skipped major upgrades below a specific version.
 For example, if a user skips a major upgrade for version 2.0, this may also skip version 2.1 in the future.
 However version 2.2 may be a special release that may contain new noteworthy features, so a developer may want to re-notify users that have skipped 2.0 through 2.1 like so (read from bottom to top):

 ```xml
 <!-- If the user skips 2.0 or 2.1, alerts for this update will not be skipped.
 However if the user skips 2.2, alerts for this 2.2.1 update will be skipped -->